 As an assisted living waiver consumer, you must be able to pay the established room and board payment.
-This is a fee that you will pay directly to the facility each month.
+The room and board payment provides a single occupancy living unit.
+(If you choose to share your living unit with another individual with whom you have an existing relationship, discuss this with your care manager.)
+You will pay the room and board fee directly to the facility each month.
 This payment maintains the living unit if you must temporarily leave the facility.
 The facility may not charge you an additional fee to reserve your living unit when you are absent.